Can I ride horses on a Pennsylvania rail trail?

 Info at Pine Creek Rail Trail horseback riding

-This 6 mile section operated by the Lower Trail group is open to horseback use over its entire length.
-About 2 miles is well surfaced and the rest is rough stone.
-They created a decent parking area at the start, but in general it seems under-developed compared to nearby Lower Trail.
+This 6 mile trail operated by the Lower Trail group is open to horseback use over its entire length.
+About 2.1 miles is well surfaced with crushed limestone.
+The rest is rough stone and grass through State Game Lands.
+Bells Gap is not as quiet or well developed as Lower Trail, but it’s still worth a visit.

 Info at TrailLink: Bells Gap